SonicOriginalSoftware/daft/conductor/pipeline/README.md

 # Confidential information/secrets

-Secrets can be stored with the included `key-vault` component and retrieved from there using some included/pre-defined functions.
+Secrets can be stored with the included `safe` component and retrieved from there using some included/pre-defined functions.

 You can also retrieve keys stored through Azure Key Vault or some other key manager using whatever means that provider has accessible (`curl` through a REST API?).